Where are you, Flair?

-Maybe this time I’ll let you touch, her smile said as their breathing quickened and the hot space in their breeches shrank right along with their reason.
+Maybe this time I’ll let you touch, her smile teased as their breathing quickened and the hot space in their breeches shrank along with their reason.
 All their blood rushed in vain anticipation to the dangling things between their legs.

 She cracked her knuckles, nice and slow.